kodujmy/s02e03/README.md

 **Code: [child-webapp](child-webapp)**

-1. Draw a random name :white_check_mark:
+1. Draw a random name
-2. Present all names split by gender :white_check_mark:
+2. Present all names split by gender
-3. Draw a random name, taking parents preferences to gender and popularity :white_check_mark:
+3. Draw a random name, taking parents preferences to gender and popularity
-4. Allow to choose name from existing data - should increase occurrence counter :white_check_mark:
+4. Allow to choose name from existing data - should increase occurrence counter
-5. Allow to choose new name - should add new name with counter=1 :white_check_mark:
+5. Allow to choose new name - should add new name with counter=1
-6. Show details of certain name using path variable :white_check_mark:
+6. Show details of certain name using path variable

 ---